ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 This framework is made up of a series of dedicated pages specifically crafted to render serial publications:

 - A **Journal’s homepage** displays basic information about the publication, its frequency, editorial board, copyright and submission information, and so forth, as well as providing a listing of its volumes and issues.
-- For Journals that aggregate issues into **volumes**, each volume will also has its own dedicated page, showcasing the various issues of which it is composed.
+- For Journals that aggregate issues into **volumes**, each volume will also have its own dedicated page, showcasing the various issues of which it is composed.
 - **Issues** are Manifold Projects that can be collected into volumes or exist independently as a consecutively numbered series.
-Manifold Projects can be created as Journal Issues and existing Projects can be transformed into Issues.
+Manifold Projects can be created as Journal Issues or existing Projects can be transformed into Journal Issues.

 ## Interface Overview